swcphd/SWC_PhD_Website/_posts/people/Society_Members/2018-07-25-member_AnnaLebedeva.md

 {% if page.category != guests %}{% include personal-social.html %}{% endif %}
 {% endif %}

+> Anna's role in a PhD society is to organise and coordinate the symposia.
+ This includes choosing a topic and the format of the event, inviting speakers that work on the topic and complement each other, taking care of the venue and the guest list.

 > Anna Lebedeva studies innate behaviours, including escaping from threatening stimuli, in two species: zebrafish and mice.
  The aim of the research is to discover the mechanism that implements the visuo-motor transformation,